 Pro Bono Opportunities

-The NIU College of Law pro bono initiative will pair students and mentoring attorneys in nearby counties who are willing to engage in legal work on behalf of persons of limited means or underserved populations, charitable, religious, civic, community, governmental, and educational organizations for various purposes, and individuals or groups who wish to secure or protect civil rights.
+The NIU College of Law pro bono initiative will pair you with mentoring attorneys in nearby counties who are willing to engage in legal work on behalf of:

 If you are interested in this opportunity, please print and fill out the interest form and return it to Lisa Hoebing or LeAnn Baie in the Faculty Suite, Swen Parson Hall room 190.

 Approved Pro Bono Service Recognition